22 Rebase for synchronizing work

 Then you could try two options:

-Option 1 is possible, but often merging your work involves touching parts of the system you don’t know what much about and is better left to the core developers.
+Option 1 is possible, but often merging your work involves touching parts of the system you don’t know much about, and it is better left to the core developers.
 In addition, merging in this way leaves merge commit messages and some projects really don’t like those because they make the history harder to read.
 It also leaves all of your “intermediate” commits in the history (things like “fix typo” and “forgot comma”).
 Some find that too much information.

 We have an example set up.
 First we will clone it, change directory into the repo, and then switch to the pie_chart_branch.